Free Consultation

 Violent Crimes

 Stalking is a nuanced and often misunderstood aspect of Arizona's violent crime laws.
-At Feldman Royle, we provide clarity and expert legal guidance for those facing stalking charges.
+At Feldman & Royle, our Phoenix stalking defense lawyer provide clarity and expert legal guidance for those facing stalking charges.
 Our deep understanding of the law, combined with a commitment to protecting your rights, ensures a comprehensive defense strategy tailored to the unique circumstances of each case.
 Whether it's addressing cyberstalking complexities or challenging the basis of stalking allegations, we stand ready to navigate these challenging legal waters with you.

 Understand